Carmel Stewart

-Carmel Stewart (born 1957) is an Irish lawyer who has been a Judge of the High Court since 2014.
-She was previously a barrister and a Judge of the Circuit Court between 2012 and 2014.
+Carmel Stewart (born 1957) is an Irish judge and lawyer who has served as a Judge of the High Court since October 2014.
+She previously served as a Judge of the Circuit Court from 2012 and 2014.

 Early life

-Stewart was born in 1957 in Tuam, County Galway and attended the Presentation Convent in Tuam.
+Stewart was born in Tuam, County Galway, in 1957.
+She attended the Presentation Convent in Tuam.
 She finished her Leaving Certificate in 1975 and began studying law at University College Dublin.
 She decided to leave UCD and worked until she began studying in University College Galway in 1980.
 She graduated with BA and LLB degrees.
 She undertook studies to become a barrister at the King's Inns.

 Legal career

 She was called to the Bar in 1987 and became a senior counsel in 2008.
 She devilled with Catherine McGuinness in her first year as a barrister.
 She specialised in constitutional and public law, including family law, adoption and wards of court.

 She appeared in several cases involving abortion in the Republic of Ireland.
 She acted for the Irish Family Planning Association in an action against Youth Defence.
 She represented the applicants in A, B and C v Ireland in the European Court of Human Rights in 2009.